ASAOddball1/Java-to-MLCE-Texture-Pack-Converter/README.md

 ## Known Limitations

+### Block and Item Texture Folder Conflicts
+Java Edition texture packs store **block textures** and **item textures** in separate subfolders (textures/block/ and textures/item/), and some filenames are shared between the two — for example a block and its item drop can have the exact same filename.
+Because of this, when running Auto-Sync you should point your library at the specific subfolder you are building for rather than the root of the pack:

+For **terrain builds** — browse to the **textures/block/** folder For **item builds** — browse to the **textures/item/** folder

+If you point the library at the pack root or the textures/ folder, block textures can end up being placed in item slots and vice versa wherever filenames collide.

 ### Particles Sheet
 The particles JSON mapping file is **not yet available**.
 The Particles tab is present in the tool but cannot be used to generate a sheet until the mapping file is added in a future update.